Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/supplemental.md

 _**Prerequisite:** Level 12+ Warlock, Pact of the Talisman_

 While someone else is wearing your talisman, you can use your action to teleport to the unoccupied space closest to them, provided the two of you are on the same plane of existence.
 The wearer of your talisman can do the same thing, using their action to teleport to you.
-The teleportation can be used a number of times equal to your proficiency bonus, and all expended uses are restored when you finish a Long Rest.
+The teleportation can be used a number of times equal to your proficiency bonus, and all expended uses are restored when you finish a **:rest-long: Long Rest**.

 ---